Nov, 01, 2008

 intensification we have when engaged with an approach to art that is

-intended to stimulate multiple senses (e.g.,
+intended to stimulate multiple senses (

 Since cross-modality has many associations with art historically, the Synesthesia: Art and the Mind